pthunga/PFAS-analysis/README.md

 # Assessing bioactivity of PFAs in zebrafish and effects of physiochemical properties on its activity

+The data and results included here are a part of <insert citation to paper here>

 ### Data & Analysis in brief:

 1. 24 hours post fertilization (hpf) and 5 days post fertilization (dpf) behavior responses + morphology evaluations for 139 PFAs from EPA library